wxyz-abcd/node-haxball/README.md

     - onActiveChanged(): plugin was activated or deactivated with Room.setPluginActive.
     - onXXXXXXX(..., customData): \[where XXXXXXX is the name of the event.\] called after room.onBeforeXXXXXXX(...) and before room.onAfterXXXXXXX(..., customData). customData is the object that might be returned from room.onBeforeXXXXXXX(...).
       - onRoomLink(link, customData): room link was received. host-only.
-      - onPlayerBallKick(playerId, customData): ball was kicked by player(playerId).
+      - onPlayerBallKick(playerId, customData): ball was kicked by player(playerId). triggered individually.
-      - onTeamGoal(teamId, customData): goal was scored by team(teamId).
+      - onTeamGoal(teamId, customData): goal was scored by team(teamId). triggered individually.
-      - onGameEnd(winningTeamId, customData): game was won by team(winningTeamId).
+      - onGameEnd(winningTeamId, customData): game was won by team(winningTeamId). triggered individually.
-      - onGameTick(customData): runs on each game tick. (lots of times per second)
+      - onGameTick(customData): runs on each game tick. (lots of times per second) triggered individually.
       - onPlayerSyncChange(playerId, value, customData): player(playerId)'s synchronized status has changed to (value).
       - onAnnouncement(msg, color, style, sound, customData): a message(msg) with properties(color, style, sound) was announced by the room host. may only be triggered by host.
-      - onAutoTeams1(playerId, teamId, byId, customData): "auto" button was used by player(byId) and it caused player(playerId) to join team(teamId).
-      - onAutoTeams2(playerId1, teamId1, playerId2, teamId2, byId, customData): "auto" button was used by player(byId), it caused player(playerId1) to join team(teamId1) and player(playerId2) to join team(teamId2).
+      - onAutoTeams(playerId1, teamId1, playerId2, teamId2, byId, customData): "auto" button was used by player(byId), it caused player(playerId1) to join team(teamId1) and player(playerId2) to join team(teamId2).
       - onScoreLimitChange(value, byId, customData): score limit was changed to (value) by player(byId).
       - onTimeLimitChange(value, byId, customData): time limit was changed to (value) by player(byId).
       - onPlayerAdminChange(id, isAdmin, byId, customData): player(id)'s admin status was changed to (isAdmin) by player(byId).